njtierney/naniar/README.md

 A short overview of naniar
 ==========================

 Visualising missing data might sound a little strange - how do you visualise something that is not there?
 One approach to visualising missing data comes from ggobi and manet, where we replace "NA" values with values 10% lower than the minimum value in that variable.
-This is provided with the `geom_miss_point()` ggplot2 geom, which we can illustrate by exploring the relationship between Ozone and Solar radiation from the airquality dataset.
+This is provided with the `geom_na_point()` ggplot2 geom, which we can illustrate by exploring the relationship between Ozone and Solar radiation from the airquality dataset.

 ``` r